geokats7/extract-jira-id-action/README.md

 # Extract Jira Ticket ID Action

-This GitHub Action extracts a Jira Ticket ID either from the PR title or the branch name.
+This GitHub Action extracts a Jira Ticket ID either from the **PR title** or the **branch name**.
 It's useful for automating workflows that require a Jira Ticket ID.

 ## Ticket ID Format
 Make sure to prefix the PR title or the branch with the following format: `[A-Z]-[0-9]`  (capital letters, dash, numbers)